 Step 4.
 Now, your PC will search for nearby devices and list them.
 Click on the computer name under “Nearby sharing.”

 Step 6.
-On the next computer, you will get a notification no the taskbar right-corner to receive the file.
+On the next computer, you will get a notification on the taskbar right-corner to receive the file.